Skip to content

 class Position()

-This class represents a zero-based position within a text document, specified by line number and character offset.
+Represents a zero-based position in a text document, specified by line number and character offset.

 Attributes: